bnonni/bryanwnonni.com/README.md

-# Bryan W Nonni Portfolio
+# Portfolio
+- Updated to nextjs build
+- Adding support for did/dwn